 [Quoted from Title 5 California Code of Regulations, Sub Section 51023.7(a)(1)(2)(3)(4)(b) ]

-To apply for a committee position, or if you have any questions or concerns regarding shared governance committees, come to the ASOCC office located in the Student Center or call (714) 432-5730.
+To apply for a committee position, or if you have any questions or concerns regarding participatory governance committees, come to the ASOCC office located in the Student Center or call (714) 432-5730.

 “Orange Coast College is an equal opportunity employer and community college, and does not discriminate against students, employees or any other person on the basis of ethnicity, gender, disability or any other class protected by State and Federal Laws.
 Orange Coast College is committed to excellence through diversity, and takes pride in its multicultural, diverse environment.”